mschlenstedt/sc2mqtt/README.md

 This version is based on sc2mqtt from https://github.com/DBa2016/sc2mqtt

 This is a connector between Skoda Connect and your smart home software via MQTT.
 This version is modified to have also Loxone timestamps (epoche date is from 01.01.2009 in Loxone).
+Also MQTT handling and config is enhanced compared to the original version.

 ## Limitations
 - no trip and position information right now published in MQTT